openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-If an operand of an equality operator is of ``Object`` type or an union type or of a type parameter, the evaluation of the operator is based on the actual type of this operand.
+If an operand of an equality operator is of type ``Object``, or a union type, or is a type parameter, then the evaluation of the operator is based on the actual type of this operand.

-If another operand is of other types, its static type is used for evaluation.
+If the other operand is of another type, then the static type of the first operand is used for evaluation.

-If the actual types of objects are compatible, the corresponding evaluation of equality operator is used, otherwise, the result of ``==`` and ``===`` operators is ``false``.
+If actual types of objects are compatible, then the corresponding evaluation of equality operator is used.
+Otherwise, the result of the operators ``==`` and ``===`` is ``false``.

+|

 .. _Object Type Equality Operators: